ACUPUNCTURE

 Super-thin, flexible, sterile, stain-less steel needles are inserted into the skin at specific locations along the Channels, at/around tender areas, or into muscle bellies or trigger points.
 The needles are placed anywhere from a fraction of a millimeter deep to up to 2-3 inches, depending on the intention or style of treatment.
 The needles may be left in place for as brief as a second, or up to 45 minutes.
 The sensation of insertion may be very subtle, or cause brief, mild discomfort depending on the technique used.
 These needles are, by law, sterile, single-use surgical-grade needles that are safely disposed of immediately after use.
 They are used one time only and are never re-used.

-One main goal of acupuncture is to break-up areas of stagnation (stuck-ness).
-This helps to restore a balanced, smooth flow of Qi and Blood through the body via pathways that lead to and from the extremities (arms, legs, head) and the organ systems.
-Stagnation causes pain, and inflammation, and by blocking nourishment to the areas and organs they feed into results in numbness, weakness, and eventually chronic disease and dysfunction.
-Stagnation can be caused by traumatic tissue injury (accidents, surgeries), over-use (excessive exercise, repetitive motion activities such as computer-typing/mouse-work, knitting, golf, baseball, tennis, frisbee causing tendinitis, golfer's or tennis elbow, carpal tunnel syndrome, plantar fasciitis), under-use (immobility), emotional stress, Cold, and poor nourishment or fluid intake.
-Smooth flow of Qi and Blood helps the organs, tissues, brain, and Spirit/Mind receive nourishment that is essential to heal and function properly.
+One main goal of acupuncture is to break-up areas of stagnation (stuck-ness) in order to restore the smooth flow of Qi, Blood, and nourishment to tissues and organs.
+This promotes faster and more effective healing.
+Stagnation can be caused by traumatic tissue injury (accidents, sports injuries, surgeries), over-use and repetitive motion activities (scrolling, computer work, pulling espresso, knitting, golf, baseball, tennis, frisbee), under-use (immobility), emotional stress, cold environments, and poor nourishment or fluid intake.
+Tendinitis, golfer's or tennis elbow, carpal tunnel syndrome, plantar fasciitis, dropped foot, and muscle contractures, hematomas, tooth aches, bruises, even infections and shingles, are all conditions with stagnation-related pain.
+Restoring smooth flow of Qi and Blood helps the organs, tissues, brain, and Spirit/Mind receive nourishment that is essential to heal and function properly.

 Super-thin, flexible, sterile, stain-less steel needles are inserted into the skin at specific locations along the Channels, at/around tender areas, or into muscle bellies or trigger points.
 The needles are placed anywhere from a fraction of a millimeter deep to up to 2-3 inches, depending on the intention or style of treatment.
 The needles may be left in place for as brief as a second, or up to 45 minutes.
 The sensation of insertion may be very subtle, or cause brief, mild discomfort depending on the technique used.
 These needles are, by law, sterile, single-use surgical-grade needles that are safely disposed of immediately after use.
 They are used one time only and are never re-used.

-One main goal of acupuncture is to break-up areas of stagnation (stuck-ness).
-This helps to restore a balanced, smooth flow of Qi and Blood through the body via pathways that lead to and from the extremities (arms, legs, head) and the organ systems.
-Stagnation causes pain, and inflammation, and by blocking nourishment to the areas and organs they feed into results in numbness, weakness, and eventually chronic disease and dysfunction.
-Stagnation can be caused by traumatic tissue injury (accidents, surgeries), over-use (excessive exercise, repetitive motion activities such as computer-typing/mouse-work, knitting, golf, baseball, tennis, frisbee causing tendinitis, golfer's or tennis elbow, carpal tunnel syndrome, plantar fasciitis), under-use (immobility), emotional stress, Cold, and poor nourishment or fluid intake.
-Smooth flow of Qi and Blood helps the organs, tissues, brain, and Spirit/Mind receive nourishment that is essential to heal and function properly.
+One main goal of acupuncture is to break-up areas of stagnation (stuck-ness) in order to restore the smooth flow of Qi, Blood, and nourishment to tissues and organs.
+This promotes faster and more effective healing.
+Stagnation can be caused by traumatic tissue injury (accidents, sports injuries, surgeries), over-use and repetitive motion activities (scrolling, computer work, pulling espresso, knitting, golf, baseball, tennis, frisbee), under-use (immobility), emotional stress, cold environments, and poor nourishment or fluid intake.
+Tendinitis, golfer's or tennis elbow, carpal tunnel syndrome, plantar fasciitis, dropped foot, and muscle contractures, hematomas, tooth aches, bruises, even infections and shingles, are all conditions with stagnation-related pain.
+Restoring smooth flow of Qi and Blood helps the organs, tissues, brain, and Spirit/Mind receive nourishment that is essential to heal and function properly.

 Acupuncture needles with Moxa